xiaoyeziji/ide/intl.en-US/User Guide/Data development/Node type/Virtual node.md

 7. Publish a node task.

-    For more information about the operation, see [Release management](intl.en-US/User Guide/Data development/Publish management.md#).
+    For more information about the operation, see Release management.

 8. Test in the production environment.

-    For more information about the operation, see [Cyclic tasks](intl.en-US/User Guide/Operation center/Task list/Cyclic task.md#).
+    For more information about the operation, see [Cyclic task](reseller.en-US/User Guide/Operation center/Task list/Cyclic task.md#).